bkuhlmann/milestoner/README.md

 # Features

 - Ensures [Semantic Versioning](http://semver.org) of Git repository tags:
-    - Format: `v<major>.<minor>.</maintenance>`.
+    - Format: `v<major>.<minor>.<maintenance>`.
     - Example: `v0.1.0`.
 - Ensures Git commits since last tag (or since initialization of repository if no tags exist) are included within each Git tag message.
-- Ensures Git commit messages are grouped by prefix, in order defined, for each Git tag message (prefixes can be customized): "Fixed", "Added", "Updated", "Removed", "Refactored".
+- Ensures Git commit messages are grouped by prefix, in order defined, for each Git tag message.
+Prefix defaults (can be customized):
+    - Fixed
+    - Added
+    - Updated
+    - Removed
+    - Refactored
 - Ensures Git commit merge messages are excluded within each Git tag message.
 - Ensures Git commit messages are alphabetically sorted within each Git tag message.
 - Ensures duplicate Git commit messages are removed (if any) within each Git tag message.